-In Fig. 1a we display the core level spectra of FeTe{0.55}Se{0.45} before and after K surface doping.
-In addition to the Fe3d states near E_F , we identify strong peaks associated with the Te4d and Se3d core levels.
-The most obvious difference between the two curves is an extra feature appearing around 19 eV after K doping, which corresponds to the K3p core level and confirms that K atoms are deposited on the sample surface.
-In Fig. 1b, we show a zoom of the K3p peak with increasing doping time.
-As expected, the peak intensity increases with doping, indicating a higher K content.
-In fact, the peak area and the peak shift given in Fig. 1d scale linearly with time (or doping) during the 7 minutes doping experiment.
-At least for the small doping doses used in our study, the coverage of K atoms is thus quite uniform.
-The Te4d core levels, displayed in Fig. 1c, are also modified with K doping.
-In particular, as reported in Fig. 1d, the peaks shifts towards the high binding energies, suggesting an electron doping.
-We caution that the analysis of the core levels is always tricky, especially for adsorbate atoms, since the peak shift are not only the result of chemical potential shift, but also of the change in valency, in the Madelung potential, and in the core-carrier screening [20].
-In fact, the shift of the adsorbate K core levels towards low binding energies can be predicted by applying a Born-Haber cycle within the equivalent-core approximation [21].
+FIG. 1. (a) Core levels of FeTe0.55Se0.45 before (blue) and after (green) K surface doping, recorded with 105 eV photons. (b) Evolution of the K3p core level with K evaporation time. (c) Evolution of the Te4d core level with K evaporation time. (d) Intensity (red) and peak shift (blue circle) of the K3p core level as a function of K surface doping.
+The peak positions are fitted with a Gaussian and a linear background.
+The blue triangle represents the average peak shift of the Te4d core levels.

+with K doping.
+In particular, as reported in Fig. 1(d), the peaks shifts towards the high binding energies, suggesting an electron doping.
+We caution that the analysis of the core levels is always tricky, especially for adsorbate atoms, since the peak shift is not only the result of chemical potential shift but also of the change in valency, in the Madelung potential, and in the core-carrier screening.
+In fact, the shift of the adsorbate K core levels towards low binding energies can be predicted by applying a Born-Haber cycle within the equivalent-core approximation.
 A more systematic approach to evaluate the chemical potential shift is to investigate directly the electronic dispersion of the low-energy sates.

 We are now going to confirm that electrons are introduced in the system via K evaporation.
-In Figs. 2(a)- 2(f), we display the electron band structure at the Γ point as a function of time (doping), using a π configuration of polarization.
-According to the matrix element effect [22], the hole band observed is the even composition of the Fe $3d{xz}/d{yz}$ orbitals.
-The top of this band is very difficult to determine precisely because it is located very close to the E_F cutoff, as reported earlier [23- 26].
-However, we can track its evolution by tracing the band dispersion away from E_F , as obtained from fitting the momentum distribution curves (MDCs).
-Assuming a rigid band shift model, which is a good first approximation in the Fe-based superconductors [27], we can deduce the chemical potential shift for a given evaporation time t by shifting the electronic dispersion to match the one before evaporation (t = 0, Fig. 2(a)).
+In Figs. 2(a)-2(f), we display the electron band structure at the $\Gamma$ point as a function of time (doping), using a $\pi$ configuration of polarization.
+According to the matrix element effect, the hole band observed is the even composition of the Fe3 $d{xz}/d{yz}$ orbitals.
+The top of this band is very difficult to determine precisely because it is located very close to the $E_F$ cutoff, as reported earlier.23-26 However, we can track its evolution by tracing the band dispersion away from $E_F$ , as obtained from fitting the momentum distribution curves (MDCs).
+Assuming a rigid band shift model, which is a good first approximation in the Fe-based superconductors, we can deduce the chemical potential shift for a given evaporation time t by shifting the electronic dispersion to match the one before evaporation (t=0, Fig. 2(a)).
 The result, given by the pink curve in Fig. 2(m), shows a linear relationship, suggesting that the chemical potential is raised up due to the introduction of charge carriers.

-Similar conclusion is also drawn from the band structure at the M point, as shown in Figs. 2(g) - 2(l).
-Although the band dispersion at the M point is not as clear as the one near the zone center, we can still track the band dispersion from the peak positions in the MDCs, here defined as locations of intensity larger than 0.98 in
+Similar conclusion is also drawn from the band structure at the M point, as shown in Figs. 2(g)-2(1).
+Although the band dispersion at the M point is not as clear as the one near the zone center, we can still track the band dispersion from the peak positions in the MDCs, here defined as locations of intensity larger than 0.98 in the MDCs renormalized to 1.
+The band dispersion can then be approximated by fitting a parabola through the clouds of points.
+As shown in Fig. 2(m) using green symbols, the bottom of the electron band shifts down, indicating an upward shift of the chemical potential.